What is GDPR? Everything you need to know, from requirements to fines

 French data protection regulator CNIL also fined Google £50 million in January, following complaints of forced consent inside the company's Android operating system.
 In this case, the regulator ruled that the act of forcing users to opt-out instead of opt-in to data processing was a breach of GDPR.

 Some companies narrowly avoided a GDPR-scale fine, as their data incident occurred prior to GDPR's implementation date.
 Both Equifax and Facebook received the maximum fine possible - £500,000 - as per the previous Data Protection Act 1998.
+Although GDPR has been in play for nearly two years, these cases continue to trickle on.
+Most recently, Cathay Pacific was fined the maximum possible under the previous legislation for a data breach in 2018.

 But what about Brexit?